 What's the difference between Make it and The Family?
 7:35

 It’s in fact quite not the same model.

-The family is similar to an accelerator.
+The Family is similar to an accelerator.

-They do not focus on early stage startups to join them but rather on startups that whether have a proven traction, a minimum viable product, paying customers or at least something that indicates than they one day might become a profitable business.
+They do not focus on early stage startups to join them but rather on startups that whether have a proven traction, a minimum viable product, paying customers or at least something that indicates that they one day might become a profitable business.

 Interested in collaborating with us?